SAML-Toolkits/php-saml/README.md

  * `openssl`.
 Install the openssl library.
 It handles x509 certificates.
  * `mcrypt`.
 Install that library and its php driver if you're going to handle encrypted data (`nameID`, `assertions`).
- * `gettext`.
-Install that library and its php driver.
-It handles translations.
  * `curl`.
 Install that library and its php driver if you plan to use the IdP Metadata parser.

 Since [PHP 5.3 is officially unsupported](http://php.net/eol.php) we recommend you to use a newer PHP version.